 Around 1900 human activity began to negatively impact the survival and nesting success of Piping Plovers.
 Market hunting and collecting for museums were unregulated and many birds were killed for meat, fancy feathers and specimens.
 At the same time beach recreation was gaining in popularity, threatening their limited nesting habitat.
 Though the Lacey Act and later the Migratory Birds Treaty Act stopped the loss of Piping Plovers by hunting and collecting, nesting and wintering habitat loss has continued, with the popularity of beach homes and recreation.
 Many simple actions can be taken to share the shoreline with nesting birds.

-Keep dogs on leash and out of areas closed to pets - Dogs and cats are known predators on Piping Plover chicks and adults.
-Even if they don't outright kill, they cause the plovers to stop their normal activities.
+Keep dogs on leash and out of areas closed to pets - Dogs and cats are known predators of Piping Plover chicks and adults.
+Even when they don't outright kill them, they cause the plovers to stop their normal activities.
 With frequent disruption nests may fail to fledge young.

 Share the beach.
 Limited areas of beach are closed so that Piping Plovers can nest successfully.
 If you come upon a fenced area please respect the closure.
-The nesting season is short (Late April - early August) and the beach will be opened when the chicks are able to fly.
+The nesting season is short (Mid-April to Mid-August) and the beach will be opened when all the chicks are able to fly.

 We are less able to control other threats to Piping Plovers.
 Natural predators such as Merlins can be a serious threat to both adults and chicks.